Fast, Free Auto Insurance Quotes

 Some states require drivers to carry UM/UIM, or uninsured/underinsured motorist coverage.
 This coverage protects a driver if they get in an accident where the other party does not have auto insurance.
 Kansas requires UM/UIM coverage.
 The minimum UM/UIM coverage amounts for Kansas are $25,000 per person and $50,000 per accident minimum.

-Some states have “No-Fault” laws where a policyholder will be reimbursed by their insurance company without proof of fault, and restricted in the right to seek reimbursement through the court system for losses caused by other parties.
-Kansas is a “No-Fault” state.
+Some states have no-fault insurance laws where a policyholder will be reimbursed by their insurance company without proof of fault, and restricted in the right to seek reimbursement through the court system for losses caused by other parties.
+Kansas is a no-fault state.

 Personal Injury Protection (PIP)